 ICMA is largely supportive of a standardized, harmonized, cash penalty mechanism for settlement fails in the European fixed income markets, particularly in a low interest rate environment, when the natural economic incentives for settlement efficiency are less effective.
 To that extent, ICMA broadly welcomes the CSDR penalty mechanism.
 However, for any mechanism to be effective, it is essential that the penalty rates being applied are appropriately calibrated.
 Ideally rates should be high enough to dis-incentivize failing, but not so high as to impact market liquidity, while also being at a level that encourages the lending of securities in the SFT markets.
-ICMA, in consultation with its members, believes that the penalty rates published in the final RTS with respect to fixed income are too low,
+ICMA, in consultation with its members, believes that the penalty rates published in the final RTS with respect to fixed income are too low, and that a more appropriate rate would be 1bp per business day (approximately 2.50% annualized) for all bonds (with the exception of SME debt instruments).
+An appropriately calibrated rate would also negate the need for a mandatory buy-in mechanism.

-&lt;sup>14 Also see: CSDR Mandatory Buy-ins: An illustration of the problems arising from the asymmetric treatment of the payment of the buy-in or cash compensation differential, ICMA, March 2016
+15 Also see: CSDR Mandatory Buy-ins: An illustration of the problems arising from the asymmetric treatment of the payment of the buy-in or cash compensation differential, ICMA, March 2016

-&lt;sup>15 One of the stranger outcomes of this asymmetry is in the case of a principal intermediary who has bought and sold securities, presumably for a spread.
+16 One of the stranger outcomes of this asymmetry is in the case of a principal intermediary who has bought and sold securities, presumably for a spread.
 If they subsequently find themselves in a fails chain, through no fault of their own, in the event that the resulting buy-in price is lower than their original purchase price, both their trades will be cancelled, and their profit wiped out.